Nina Stemme: Career

 Since her 1989 operatic debut as Cherubino in Cortona, Italy, Stemme has appeared with many opera companies, including the Royal Swedish Opera Stockholm, the Vienna State Opera, La Scala Milano, Semperoper Dresden, Grand Théâtre de Genève, the Zurich Opera, Teatro di San Carlo Naples, Gran Teatre del Liceu Barcelona, Opéra Bastille Paris, Bayerische Staatsoper Munich, Covent Garden London, Teatro Real Madrid, Teatro Colón Buenos Aires, the Metropolitan Opera New York, San Francisco Opera, as well as at the Bayreuth, Salzburg, Savonlinna, Glyndebourne and Bregenz festivals.

 Her roles include Rosalinde, Mimì in La bohème, Cio-Cio San in Madama Butterfly, Turandot, Tosca, Manon Lescaut, Suor Angelica, Euridice, Katerina in Lady Macbeth of Mtsensk, the Countess in Le nozze di Figaro, Marguerite, Agathe, Marie, Nyssia (König Kandaules), Jenůfa, Marschallin, Eva, Elisabeth, Elsa, Senta, Sieglinde, Elisabeth in Tannhäuser and Isolde.
 This last brought her critical acclaim at Glyndebourne Festival Opera in 2003, on disc for EMI Classics with Plácido Domingo, Antonio Pappano and the chorus and orchestra of the Royal Opera, Covent Garden released in 2005 and most recently at the Bayreuth Festival in 2005 and again in 2006.
 In 2007 Stemme returned in the role of Isolde to Glyndebourne Festival Opera where she made her debut in the role.

 In 2006, Stemme sang Maria in the premiere of Sven-David Sandström's Ordet – en passion, on 24 March in Stockholm.
 She also made her role debut in the title role of Aida in a new production at Zürich Opera and recorded her first album of Richard Strauss's Four Last Songs and final scenes.
 On the concert platform in 2006–07, she appeared in recital with Antonio Pappano (piano) in Barcelona and Dresden and in recital at the Zürich Opera.

 In 2008, Stemme replaced Deborah Voigt in what would have been Voigt's role debut as Brünnhilde in the opera Siegfried, part of a new Vienna State Opera Ring cycle conducted by Franz Welser-Möst.
 Stemme also sang Brünnhilde in the 2010 season opening at La Scala and in San Francisco Opera's 2011 Ring cycle.

 In 2015 Stemme performed at GöteborgsOperan in Gothenburg, Sweden, in a new opera by composer Hans Gefors with libretto by Kerstin Perski and directed by Keith Warner.
 The opera is based on Alfred Hitchcock's spy thriller Notorious from 1946.
 Other members of the cast included Katarina Karnéus, John Lundgren and Michael Weinius.

 In September and October 2016, Stemme returned to the role of Isolde in the Metropolitan Opera's new production of "Tristan und Isolde".
 In 2017, Stemme was the soprano soloist at the Last Night of the Proms.

+In February 2026 she appeared as Waltraute "providing a veritable masterclass in Wagnerian singing through her commanding vocal presence and stylistic authority" in Götterdämmerung at La Scala, Milan, directed by David McVicar and conducted by Alexander Soddy.

 Stemme performs on average 40 times per year in various venues around the world.